biocore/qiime/doc/install/qiime_config.rst

 - ``seconds_to_sleep`` : number of seconds to wait when checking whether parallel jobs have completed
 - ``slurm_memory`` : amount of memory in megabytes to request per CPU, when using ``start_parallel_jobs_slurm.py``; will default to slurm's default
 - ``slurm_queue`` : queue to submit jobs to, when using ``start_parallel_jobs_slurm.py``; will default to slurm's default
-- ``temp_dir`` : directory for storing temporary files created by QIIME scripts. when a script completes successfully, any temporary files that it created are cleaned up.
+- ``temp_dir`` : directory for storing temporary files created by QIIME scripts.
+When a script completes successfully, any temporary files that it created are cleaned up.
 If you're working in a cluster environment, this directory must be shared across all of the worker nodes that QIIME jobs may be running on.
+This directory is described in detail in :doc:`../tutorials/parallel_qiime`.
 - ``topiaryexplorer_project_dir`` : directory where TopiaryExplorer is installed
 - ``torque_queue`` : default queue to submit jobs to when using ``start_parallel_jobs_torque.py``